kol-li/schestag.at/src/assets/projects/uptofuture.md

 ### Technical Consultant

-For this client, I transferred the existing static page to Wordpress.
+For this client, I transferred the existing static page to WordPress.

 ## Key technologies

-* Wordpress
+* WordPress

 ## Impressions